enterprise-oss/osso-docs/docs/consume/consuming-osso.md

 ### 2. Code Exchange

 Once the user successfully signs in to their IDP, the user is redirected back to the `redirect_uri` you specified in the authorization URL query param.
+This URI must also have been registered for the OAuth client in your Osso Admin UI.
 The redirect URL will include `code` and `state` parameters:

 ```bash
 https://example-app.com/2Fcallback